 You need to conduct a thorough review of the FSD.
 Take the following steps:

 - Form a review team with representations from the business and technical teams.
-Include business users, architect, development team leader, testing team leader, etc.
+Include business users, architects, development team leaders, software testing team leaders, etc.

 - Ensure that the team conducts a structured and systematic review.